 This intensive course prepares you for a career in screen prosthetics and related fields.
 It gives a comprehensive grounding in all the practical aspects of the subject to the standard of junior film industry technician; a higher technical level than that achieved on degree courses.
 It is suitable for beginners with some recommended preparatory work – please refer to the entry criteria to judge whether it is suitable for you.

-The course focusses on the fundamental processes involved in creating prosthetics, from basic sculpture techniques to prosthetic manufacture, mould making, casting and even simple animatronics.
-These are the skills used every day in professional FX workshops, and are taught with the materials most widely used in today’s industry.
+The course focuses on the fundamental processes involved in creating prosthetics, from basic sculpture techniques to prosthetic manufacture, mould making, casting and even simple animatronics.
+These are the skills used every day in professional FX workshops and are taught with the materials most widely used in today’s industry.

 The course is a combination of taught subjects and personal projects; the basic disciplines are prescriptively taught and the personal projects allow each student the freedom to select further content they would like to explore.

 Demonstrations are used to give an insight into some of the more specialist areas.
 These can include hair punching, gore fabrication, and denture FX for example and the topics introduced in this way are partly determined by the interests of each group.

 The course culminates in a final project of your choice; a major silicone gel prosthetic, a dummy body part, an animatronic mask, or a realistic severed head for example.
 This is planned and developed during the first three weeks and worked on intensively thereafter.